Tropicalization of curve arrangement complements and arroids: Tropical homology manifold arroid fans

-By the above, the only rays of an arroid fan for which unique balancing may fail, are the rays $\rho_i$ corresponding to divisors $i\in \groundset$.
-For such a ray, a balancing corresponds to a set of weights $\alpha_\pbf$ for each $\pbf$ containing $i$, such that the equality
+holds if and only if $\alpha= \alpha_i$ for all $i$, where $\nu_\rho=\sum_{j \in \pbf} e_j$.
+Therefore the only balancing along such an edge is given by the weight $w(\pbf)$ for each facet containing $\rho_\pbf$, as in \cref{section:arroid_fan}. \end{proof} \begin{corollary} The only rays of an arroid fan for which unique balancing may fail, are the rays $\rho_i$ corresponding to divisors $i\in \groundset$. \end{corollary} For such a divisor ray, a balancing corresponds to a set of weights $\alpha_\pbf$ for each $\pbf$ containing $i$, such that the equality

 holds, where the sum is taken over the set of unique points $\points^u$.
 Using the balancing already exhibited in \cref{section:arroid_fan}, we may increment both sides such that $\alpha_\pbf \geq 0$ for all $\pbf$.